Germany in the Eurovision Song Contest 2017: Final

-The televised final took place on 9 February 2017.
-The top two entries were: "Wildfire" and "Perfect Life" performed by Levina.
-In the fourth round, the winner, "Perfect Life" performed by Levina, was selected.
-In addition to the performances of the competing entries, former winners of the Eurovision Song Contest Nicole (1982), Ruslana (2004) and Conchita Wurst (2014) performed a medley of Eurovision winning songs, while German singers Matthias Schweighöfer and Tim Bendzko performed their respective new songs "Supermann und seine Frau" and "Immer noch Mensch".
+Three music experts provided feedback in regards to the performances during the show.
+The experts were 2010 German Eurovision Song Contest winner Lena, singer-songwriter Tim Bendzko, and singer and television presenter Florian Silbereisen.
+In addition to the performances of the competing entries, former winners of the Eurovision Song Contest Nicole (1982), Ruslana (2004) and Conchita Wurst (2014) performed a medley of Eurovision winning songs, German singer Matthias Schweighöfer performed his new song "Supermann und seine Frau", and Tim Bendzko performed his song "Immer noch Mensch".

 Controversy

-Several news sites and blogs had discussed a possible plagiarism of "Perfect Life" from the songs "Titanium" by David Guetta and "Young and Wild", a song composed by Aleksandra Kovač for the 2014 German film of the same name.
-"Perfect Life" was written by Lindsey Ray, Lindy Robbins and Dave Bassett, and it had been claimed that their composition predates the film, and hence could not have plagiarised the soundtrack to "Young and Wild".
+Several news sites and blogs had discussed a possible plagiarism of "Perfect Life" from the song "Titanium" by David Guetta.
+It was also claimed that the song was a plagiarism of the soundtrack for the 2014 German film Young and Wild, but the composition of the song predates the film, and hence could not have been plagiarised from the soundtrack A copyright claim against "Perfect Life" was subsequently launched by Sony Music, and a new version of the song was created and released on 17 March.